rocky-linux/documentation/docs/books/incus_server/05-incus_images.md

 incus start rockylinux-test-8
 ```

-To Rename the image (we are not going to do this here, but this is how to do it) first stop the container:
+To Rename the image (we are not going to do this here, but this is how to do it), first stop the container:

 ```bash
 incus stop rockylinux-test-8